Introduction to solutions

 More information: Use managed properties

-When two or more solutions define solution components differently, Microsoft Dynamics CRM resolves the conflict using two strategies, Merge and Top Wins.
+When two or more solutions define solution components differently, Microsoft Dynamics 365 resolves the conflict using two strategies, Merge and Top Wins.
 The following diagram illustrates the differences.

 - Top Wins